-If you’ve ever dreamt of living in a jungle treehouse like Tarzan and Jane, let me tell you, there is a place in the middle of the Amazon that can make your dreams come true!
+If you’ve ever dreamt of staying in a jungle treehouse like Tarzan and Jane, let me tell you, there is a place in the middle of the Amazon that can make your dreams come true!

 After spending a few days in Iquitos, it was time to leave the city behind for some time closer to nature.
-Sam and I still had a few days before our Amazon cruise would set sail, so going deeper into the jungle seemed like the reasonable thing to do.
+Sam and I still had a few days before our Amazon River cruise would set sail, so going deeper into the jungle seemed like the reasonable thing to do.

 We drove two hours from Iquitos to Nauta, loaded our luggage onto a boat, travelled upstream for another hour until we reached the black waters of the Yarapa River, and that’s when we finally arrived at a place that looked straight out of The Jungle Book: The Treehouse Lodge.

 How’s that for an introduction to the Amazon?